 Anaxandra blushed, and then took her first bite.
 Knowing this could be a perfect opportunity to begin gaining his trust, she closed her eyes in pleasure and smiled.
 “This is only my second time ever having it.
 I’ve almost forgotten how it tasted.”

 “Only your second time?” he asked.

 “We weren’t allowed to leave the house much, even when we were older.”
-She took another bite of ice-cream, watching as some of it melted, and a drop rolled down the side of the cone.
+She took another bite, watching as some of it melted, and a drop rolled down the side of the waffle cone.
 “The last time I had it, I was five years old.
-My brother was ten; he'd had it once before.
+My brother was nine; he'd had it once before.
 He and I were running around the front yard when my father apparated home and handed us two ice cream cones.
 At the time, we didn’t know what they were, but when we took that first bite…” Anaxandra’s smile grew wide and she chuckled.
 “It was absolutely brilliant.
-We begged my father for weeks to take us here to eat more, but he never did.”
+We begged our father for weeks to take us here to eat more, but he never did.”

 “You ask too many questions, Malfoy.
 Did you know that curiosity killed the cat?”
 Anaxandra asked, ignoring his question and proceeding to eat her ice cream, starting to munch on the waffle cone.

-Draco laughed a bit, and Anaxandra almost blushed at how handsome he looked when he wasn’t so serious.
+Draco laughed, and Anaxandra almost blushed at how handsome he looked when he wasn’t so serious.
 'Almost' being the key word.

 “I see you’re taking this as an opportunity to get back at me.”